sayande717/notes/topics/Artificial-Intelligence.md

     - **General AI (Strong AI)**: This is a theoretical concept where AI possesses the ability to understand, learn, and apply knowledge across a wide range of tasks, much like a human being.
 General AI can reason, solve problems, and make decisions autonomously in any situation.
     - **Superintelligence**: This refers to AI that surpasses human intelligence and capabilities.
 It can perform tasks and solve problems beyond human comprehension, potentially leading to breakthroughs in various fields.
 Superintelligence is still a hypothetical concept and has not been achieved yet.

+# AI Agents
+- An AI Agent preceives it's environment using sensors and acts upon it's environment through actuators.
+- An AI agent typically consists of the following parts:
+    - **Sensors**: These are the means through which the agent perceives its environment.
+Sensors can vary widely depending on the application and can include cameras, microphones, temperature sensors, and more.
+    - **Actuators**: These are the components that the agent uses to interact with and affect its environment.
+Actuators can include motors, speakers, displays, and other devices that allow the agent to perform actions.
+    - **Perception**: This part involves processing the raw data collected by the sensors to interpret and understand the environment.
+It may include components for image recognition, speech recognition, and other forms of data analysis.
+    - **Effectors**: Effectors are components of an AI agent or robotic system that enable it to take actions and interact with its environment.
+They are the means through which an agent carries out its decisions and plans.
+- Factors for rationality of an AI Agent:
+    - **Performance measure**: Defines the criteria for evaluating the success of the agent's actions.
+    - **Perceptual sequence**: The complete history of everything the agent has perceived so far.
+    - **Agent's knowledge**: The information and understanding the agent has about the environment and itself.
+    - **Actions available**: The possible actions the agent can take in response to its perceptions.

+- **PEAS** stands for Performance measure, Environment, Actuators, and Sensors.
+It is used to define the setting and capabilities of an AI agent:
+    - **Performance measure**: Criteria to evaluate the agent's success.
+    - **Environment**: The surroundings in which the agent operates.
+    - **Actuators**: The mechanisms through which the agent interacts with the environment.
+    - **Sensors**: The tools used by the agent to perceive its environment.

+- The types of environments for an AI agent are:
+    - **Fully Observable vs. Partially Observable**:
+        - **Fully Observable**: The agent's sensors provide complete information about the environment.
+        - **Partially Observable**: The agent's sensors provide incomplete or noisy information about the environment.

+    - **Deterministic vs. Stochastic**:
+        - **Deterministic**: The next state of the environment is completely determined by the current state and the action executed by the agent.
+        - **Stochastic**: The next state of the environment is not fully predictable and includes randomness.

+    - **Episodic vs. Sequential**:
+        - **Episodic**: The agent’s experiences are divided into atomic episodes.
+Each episode consists of the agent perceiving and then acting.
+Episodes do not depend on previous episodes.
+        - **Sequential**: The current decision could affect all future decisions.
+The agent’s experiences are linked.

+    - **Static vs. Dynamic**:
+        - **Static**: The environment does not change while the agent is deliberating.
+        - **Dynamic**: The environment can change while the agent is deliberating.

+    - **Discrete vs. Continuous**:
+        - **Discrete**: There are a finite number of distinct, clearly defined states, actions, and perceptions.
+        - **Continuous**: The state space, action space, or both are continuous.

+    - **Single Agent vs. Multi-Agent**:
+        - **Single Agent**: The environment contains only one agent.
+        - **Multi-Agent**: The environment includes multiple agents which can be competitive or cooperative.

 ## Searching Techniques
 - Uninformed & Informed Search
 - Difference: `+`: Informed, `-`: Uninformed